These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Good Reads Rating:3.49

 This is yet another seriously underrated lgbt book.
-I don't see this recommended nearly enough online.
-Ruinsong is an ya lesbian book set in a dystopian world.
+I don’t see this recommended nearly enough online.
+Ruinsong is a ya lesbian book set in a dystopian world.
 It has lush world-building, a twisty plot and feisty main characters.

 But when she is reunited with her childhood friend she must make a choice.
-Does she take a stand or follow the queen.
+Does she take a stand or follow the queen?

 This book is like a dystopian and queer phantom of the opera.
-Full of strong willed women wearing beautiful ball gowns taking down evil
+Full of strong-willed women wearing beautiful ball gowns taking down evil

 16. The Tea Dragon Society by Kay O’Neill